 The Company derives the EAD from the current exposure to the counterparty and potential changes to the current amount allowed under the contract and arising from amortisation.

-During the financial year ended March 2021, the Group clarified its definition of EAD.
-Specifically, EAD is no longer taken as the gross carrying amount at the time of default.
-Instead, EAD is computed as the sum of the amount invested, amortized amount and accrued interest to reflect contractual cash flows.
+EAD is computed as the sum of the amount invested, amortized amount and accrued interest to reflect contractual cash flows.